bethsmith0623/SEI-CC_4/work/w01/d1/02-installfest.md

 Download and install VS Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).

-Important: Be sure that VS Code is in your Mac's `Applications` folder.
+**Important**: Be sure that VS Code is in your Mac's `Applications` folder.

+#### Add Ability to Launch VS Code by typing `code`

+1. Launch VS Code using spotlight (`command + space` - then start typing `vs c` until you see the app, then press enter).
+2. Type `shift + command + P` to open the command palette.
+3. Start typing `shell command` and when you the<br>`Shell Command: Install 'code' command in PATH` command - click it!
+4. Quit VS Code and Terminal.
+5. Relaunch Terminal
-Launch a terminal, and you should be able to open a folder to edit by typing `code .`
+6. You should now be able to open a folder to edit by typing `code .`

 Check [this link](https://code.visualstudio.com/docs/setup/mac) for troubleshooting if you run into issues.